briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

 7. _(g)_ As used in this section:

-    1. _(1)_ “Occupant restraining device” has the same meaning as in Ohio R.C.
+    1. _(1)_ "Occupant restraining device" has the same meaning as in Ohio R.C.
     4513.263.

-    2. _(2)_ “Family member” of a probationary license holder includes any of the following:
+    2. _(2)_ "Family member" of a probationary license holder includes any of the following:

         1. _(A)_ A spouse;